lizhineng/customruntime-php/README.md

 # Custom PHP Runtime on Aliyun Function Compute(Serverless)

-A dead simple custom runtime for PHP 7.4.
+A dead simple custom runtime for PHP 7.4 and latest Nginx.
 Before using the package you need to have an Aliyun account and install [Funcraft](https://github.com/alibaba/funcraft).

 ## Installation && Usage